 Dr. Chalil is a Physician and Executive at Boehringer Ingelheim, the world's largest privately held pharmaceutical company.
-Headquartered in Ingelheim, Germany, Boehringer Ingelheim operates globally with 146 affiliates and a total of more than 47,700 employees.
-In 2014, Boehringer Ingelheim achieved net sales of about 13.3 billion euros.
-R&D expenditure corresponds to 19.9 per cent of its net sales.
+Headquartered in Ingelheim, Germany, Boehringer Ingelheim operates globally with 146 affiliates and more than 47,700 employees.
+In 2014, Boehringer Ingelheim achieved net sales of about 13.3 billion Euros.
+R&D expenditure corresponds to 19.9 percent of its net sales.

-In addition to his responsibilities at Boehringer Ingelheim, Dr. Chalil is the Chairman of Global Clinical Research and Trial Network of the American Association of Physicians of Indian Origin (AAPI) and has served as Scientific Advisor to AAPI for the past five years.
+In addition to his responsibilities at Boehringer Ingelheim, Dr. Chalil is the Chairman of Global Clinical Research and Trial Network of the American Association of Physicians of Indian Origin ("AAPI") and has served as Scientific Advisor to AAPI for the past five years.
 AAPI is the second largest physician organization in the US second only to AMA, and the largest ethnic medical organization in the country.